CKBhalaji/MERN_AWS-EC2-Deploymet---github-actions_and_doker-container/README.md

 ### Step 4: Create `docker-compose.yml`

 This file will define and run your multi-container Docker application.
-Create a file named `docker-compose.yml` in the root of your project (`YaliAero_Website/`) with the following content.
+Create a file named `docker-compose.yml` in the root of your project directory (`YaliAero_Website/`).

 **Important**: This `docker-compose.yml` uses environment variable substitution (e.g., `${MONGO_PASSWORD}`).
 This means that the actual values for these variables will be provided at runtime from the environment where `docker-compose up` is executed (e.g., from GitHub Actions secrets or a local `.env` file). **Do not hardcode sensitive information directly into this file.**